mezzio/mezzio-helpers/README.md

 async environment, where those changes will persist for parallel and subsequent requests.

-To provide a stateless alternative, you can create a `Zend\Expressive\Helper\Template\TemplateVariableContainer` and persist it as a request attribute.
+To provide a stateless alternative, you can create a `Mezzio\Helper\Template\TemplateVariableContainer` and persist it as a request attribute.
 This allows you to set template variables that are pipeline-specific, and later extract and merge them with handler-specific values when rendering.

-To facilitate this further, we provide `Zend\Expressive\Helper\Template\TemplateVariableContainerMiddleware`, which will populate the attribute for you if it has not yet been.
+To facilitate this further, we provide `Mezzio\Helper\Template\TemplateVariableContainerMiddleware`, which will populate the attribute for you if it has not yet been.

 The container is **immutable**, and any changes will result in a new instance.